cechandler/dissertation-paper/dissertation/source/06a_part3_wald_set_k.md

 **something on the varied repetition of these segments and how the repeat signs don't necessarily change their context but rather their configuration or organization**

-Var2:Sec3 presents one final instance of Abrahamsen's economical reuse of *K* segments.
+Var2:Sec3 presents one final contrasting instance of Abrahamsen's economical reuse of *K* segments.
 Rather than reconfigure varied segments through the adjustment of repeat signs, Abrahamsen rotates literal repetitions of eight sequences of *K* segments amongst two symmetrical groupings of instruments.
 The two instrumental subsets each contain four symmetrically spaced instruments; Group III and IV's bass flute, cello, horn, and bass form one group, and the duos of Group I and II form the other.
 The eight sequences continuously "spin out" *K* segments of various lengths moving at different polyrhythmic speeds that divide the `12/8` meter into 5, 7, 12, 14, 15, and 21 equal divisions.
-The segments are separated by brief rests corresponding the their respective speeds.
-Labelling these eight sequences *K1* through *K8*^[**This is not exactly using Hanninen's naming conventions in the right way.
-Should I modify?**], Table @tbl:wald-var2-sec3-rotations displays Abrahamsen's rotation and literal repetition of these sequences across the twenty measures of Var2:Sec3.
+The segments are separated by brief rests corresponding to their respective speeds.

 Table: Var2:Sec3 Rotation Sequence. {#tbl:wald-var2-sec3-rotations}